Clorinda Matto de Turner: Career

 In 1887, Matto de Turner became director of El Peru Ilustrado, where she published many of her novels.
 She published three novels between 1889 and 1895: Aves Sin Nido (Birds Without a Nest), Indole (Character), and Herencia (Heredity).
 These novels talk about the indigenous people getting stripped of all their civil rights as well as getting persecuted by the community and the self-indulgent priests.
 Matto de Turner's most famous novel was Aves Sin Nido (translated as "Torn from the Nest")(1889).
 This novel was controversial because it was about a love affair between a white man and an indigenous woman, which was considered a disgrace among Latin American society during this time, and because it spoke of the immorality of the priests during that period.
 The reason the characters in the novel couldn't marry was because they eventually learned that they were both fathered by the same philandering priest.
 Aves Sin Nido was not Matto de Turner's only controversial work.
 She also published a controversial story written by a Brazilian writer by the name of Henrique Coelho Neto in her newspaper, El Perú Illustrado.
 Her controversial writings led to her excommunication by the Archbishop.

 In 1895, she moved to Buenos Aires, Argentina, where she continued her literary activities.
 In 1900, she wrote Boreales, Miniaturas y Porcelanas (Northerners, Miniatures, and Porcelain) a collection of essays which includes "Narraciones históricas," an important historiographical contribution that shows her deep sorrow at being exiled from Peru and her longing to return.
 In Buenos Aires Matto de Turner founded Búcaro Americano; she also gave numerous public lectures and wrote many articles for the press.
 Matto de Turner spent most of her time teaching at a local university as a professor.
 In 1908, when she visited Europe for the first time in her life, she made sure to carefully document this in the book Viaje de Recreo (Trip of Amusement).
 The book was released in newspapers upon her death in 1909.

 Legacy

-In 2010, a mausoleum was constructed in a Cuzco cemetery for her remains.
+In 2010, a mausoleum was constructed in a Cusco cemetery for her remains.

 In 2022, a park in Peru was named in her honor.

 The National Library of Peru declared her works as part of the cultural patrimony of Peru, honored her with a revised edition of her works, and later on their website on the 172nd anniversary of her birth in 2024.